 Business owners need the Google Maps app to monitor questions

-The customer’s profile and name is visible
+The customer’s profile and name are visible

 When you’re on the first screen displaying all the questions, you can’t see any information about the users who submitted questions.
 Click on a question to see details about the person who asked it.
 This can be helpful for arranging follow-up conversations with the customer.